-Short-term perioperative outcomes, such as postoperative complications, length of hospital stay, resuming of acceptable diet are main concerns after PD.
-Miyakawa, et al[39] demonstrated that fat absorption after Billroth I pancreaticogastrostomy (PG-I) is superior to that after Billroth II pancreaticojejunostomy (PJ-II) in patients with disordered exocrine function of the pancreatic remnant, suggesting PG-I allows more effective utilization of the exocrine enzymes of the pancreatic remnant due to elimination of the blind loop characteristic of the PJ-II.
-Ohtsuka, et al[40] evaluated nutritional status and quality of life after PD, and compared these data between 18 patients with end-to-end (Imanaga) and 13 with end-to-side (Traverso) gastrointestinal reconstruction.
-It was found that the scores of psychosocial conditions remained low even at long term in both groups.
-However, the values of nutritional parameters showed no statistical difference between the two groups at each time point, suggesting postoperative quality of life and nutritional status were not different between Imanaga and Traverso reconstructions after PPPD.
-However, there is still lack of high level of evidence about long-term outcomes including nutritional outcomes and quality of patients’ life, which would be influenced by potential pathophysiological changes after PD according to reconstruction methods.
+Short-term perioperative outcomes, such as postoperative complications, length of hospital stay, and resuming of acceptable diet, are the main concerns after PD.
+Miyakawa et al[39] demonstrated that fat absorption after Billroth I pancreaticogastrostomy (PG-I) is superior to that after Billroth II pancreaticojejunostomy (PJ-II) in patients with disordered exocrine function of the pancreatic remnant, suggesting that PG-I allows for more effective utilization of the exocrine enzymes of the pancreatic remnant because of elimination of the blind loop characteristic of the PJ-II.
+Ohtsuka et al[40] evaluated nutritional status and quality of life after PD, and compared these data between 18 patients with end-to-end (Imanaga) and 13 patients with end-to-side (Traverso) gastrointestinal reconstruction.
+They found that the scores of psychosocial conditions remained low, even over a long-term, in both groups.
+However, the values of nutritional parameters showed no significant difference between the two groups at each time point, suggesting that the postoperative quality of life and nutritional status were not different between Imanaga and Traverso reconstructions after PPPD.
+However, a paucity of high-level evidence exists about long-term outcomes, including nutritional outcomes and quality of patients’ life, which could be influenced by potential pathophysiological changes after PD according to reconstruction methods.

-Some recent trials shows removal of pylorus can result in lower incidence of DGE.
-Matsumoto, et al[41] performed prospective randomized comparison between PPPD and modified classical PD, so called, subtotal stomach-preserving PD on postoperative DGE occurrence and long-term nutritional status.
-They observed the incidence of DGE assessed by the International Study Group of Pancreatic Surgery was similar (20% vs. 12%, P = 0.414), and long-term nutritional status indicated by serum albumin levels, serum total cholesterol levels, and body mass index during the 3-year follow-up) was also comparable between two groups.
-Similarly, Kawai, et al[42], reported their prospective, randomized, controlled study comparing PPPD and Pylorus-resecting PD (PrPD), showing that PrPD was associated with low incidence of DGE, however, during a 6-month follow-up period, there were comparable outcomes for quality of life, weight loss, and nutritional status between two groups.
+Some recent trials showed that removal of the pylorus could result in a lower incidence of DGE.
+Matsumoto et al[41] performed a prospective randomized comparison between PPPD and modified classical PD, and assessed the effects stomach-preserving PD on postoperative DGE occurrence and long-term nutritional status.
+They observed that the incidence of DGE, as assessed by the International Study Group of Pancreatic Surgery, was similar (20% vs. 12%, P = 0.414), and long-term nutritional status indicated by serum albumin levels, serum total cholesterol levels, and body mass index during the 3-year follow-up) were also comparable between the two groups.
+Similarly, Kawai et al[42] reported their prospective, randomized, controlled study comparing PPPD and Pylorus-resecting PD (PrPD), showing that PrPD was associated with a low incidence of DGE; however, during a 6-month follow-up period, comparable outcomes for quality of life, weight loss, and nutritional status between the two groups were observed.

 Remnant pancreatic function

-In the past, most concerns after PD is postoperative pancreatic fistula, because it was one of the main cause of significant morbidity and mortality related PD.
-However, with advance of surgical technique, perioperative management, and interventional radiology, most PD-related complications are believed to be managed by conservative methods, and surgeons begin to focus their interest on long-term functional outcome after PD.
+Previously, most concerns after PD were postoperative pancreatic fistula, because it was one of the main causes of significant morbidity and mortality related to PD.
+However, with advances in surgical techniques, perioperative management, and interventional radiology, most PD-related complications can now be managed by conservative methods, and surgeons have begun to focus on long-term functional outcomes after PD.